 We are going to stay in Scott’s cousins driveway for a few days on the north shore \240of Lake Superior. \240We turned on to Jason’s road and it was the nicest minimum maintenance road I’ve ever been on.
 Later he told us his neighbors want to have it redone😄

 I am so impressed with Jason, not only does he make beautiful pottery, he also built this house on his own to be completely off the grid.
-The weather has been pretty rainy and I just realized I never took a picnic this great house.
+The weather has been pretty rainy and I just realized I never took a picture this great house.
 We will have to come back😉 for a picture.

 September 15th